devlinjunker/test.atom-package/packages.md

  - Install newest version
  - Get [atom](https://github.com/atom/atom) repo from Github
  - install with `./script/bootstrap` (maybe `./script/build`)
- - Ensure package tests can run by cloning this package and attempting to run tests with `ctrl + alt(opt) + cmd` (dialog should appear and test should fail)
+ - Ensure package tests can run by cloning this package and attempting to run tests with `ctrl + alt(opt) + cmd + P` (dialog should appear and test should fail)
  - [ ] atom package test files with `.spec` conventions? or should I follow typical atom package `-spec` conventions

 ## Atom configuration